mgutt/DDNS-Updater-Bash-Script/README.md

 # Supported DDNS Providers
 - All-Inkl.com
 - DuckDNS.org
-- Google Domains
-  Note: You need to add Google twice if you like to update IPv4 and IPv6 as Google does not offer a method to update both at the same time.
+- Google Domains (You need to add Google twice if you like to update IPv4 and IPv6 as Google does not offer a method to update both at the same time)